 Small big innovations: PooPail is the system for collecting dog manure invented by designer Sandy Stinson.

 I like.
-It does not imply bending over to collect.
-It doesn't even involve using gloves and hands.
-No, not even face the smell!
-PooPail has a long arm scoop and a special basket "lined" by a bag.
-The lid, with automatic opening, opens to collect the "product" of your four-legged friend and closes to keep it "sheltered" from rain, sun and ... flies.
+It doesn't involve bending down to pick up.
+It doesn't even involve using gloves or little hands.
+No, not even dealing with the smell!
+PooPail has a long-arm scoop and a special basket “lined” by a bag.
+The automatically opening lid opens to collect the "product" of your four-legged friend and closes to keep it "protected" from rain, sun and... flies.

 Dog droppings: one sweep of the broom and off you go

-Yes, it's a poop invention (I say that before the idea inevitably forms in your head), but I find it useful.
-PooPail has the merit of reducing the collection of dog excrements to a simple, quick sweep: almost surgical.
-Each PooPail also comes with special biodegradable, easy-to-replace waste bags.
+Yes, it's a shitty invention (I'm saying this before the idea inevitably forms in your head), but I find it useful.
+PooPail has the merit of reducing the collection of dog waste to a simple, quick sweep: almost surgical.
+Each PooPail also comes with special waste bags that are biodegradable and easy to replace.

-PooPail opens easily, but once dog droppings are collected and closed, it is really tightly closed.
-The special closure of the basket, with mechanisms not too different from those of a diaper holder, allow to "accumulate" canine excrement for up to a week, to also reduce travel to the bin.
+PooPail opens easily, but once you've collected the dog waste and closed it, it's really tightly closed.
+The special closure of the basket, with mechanisms not too different from those of a diaper holder, allow you to "accumulate" dog excrement for up to a week, to also reduce trips to the bin.

 What else is there to add?
-A gadget like this participates in its own small way in a better future: it reduces waste, encourages cleaning, focuses on biodegradable materials and simplifies life.
-I hope you successfully pass the crowdfunding phase he's facing on Kickstarter, and then I can not wait to see it in the hands of diligent owners no longer reluctant to this "annoying" operation.
+A gadget like this participates in a small way in a better future: it reduces waste, encourages cleaning, focuses on biodegradable materials and simplifies life.
+I hope it passes the crowdfunding phase successfully he's facing on Kickstarter, and then I can't wait to see it in the hands of diligent owners who are no longer shy about this "annoying" operation.

 Dirty streets are worse.
 And even the bags that rot in landfills!